Acidmanic/PactNetWrapper/Readme.md

 Use a Custom Publisher
 -------------------

 You can implement the interface ```IVerificationPublisher```, and use it for publishing verification results.
-I have my own implementation named: __AcidmanicPactBrokerPublisher__, which takes an address and a token in its constructor.
-Where the address points to where I host my broker. my [broker](https://github.com/Acidmanic/pactbroker-server)
-Also needs a token to communicate, which is also passed to the constructor.

-(In real case scenario, to prevent putting passwords in code, i take it from environment variables, which is useful when you are running your tests in cicd pipelines)

 ```c#
     // Unit test method based on exceptions like xUnit (with [Fact] attribute or NUnit or etc...